ahnan4arch/op-docs/Open Peer - Protocol Specification.md

         "findProofBundle" : {
           ...
-        },

-        "routes": {
-          "route": { "$id": "27f2e2cfc87d1f77d44afde730bfa15a" }
         }
       }
     }

-Peer Location Find Request (I)
+Peer Location Find Request (H)
 ------------------------------

 ### Purpose

-This is the forwarded request to the contacted peer.
+This request is sent from the alternate replying peer's finder to the alternate replying peer.

 ### Inputs

-  * Same information as Peer Location Find Request (H)
+  * Same information as Peer Location Find Request (A)
-  * Additional route(s) (stack of routes for reversing the request) - the additional route would be different since the route to reverse from Finder 3 to Finder 1 is different than the route from Finder 2 to Finder 1.

 ### Security Considerations